 Provide referrals when appropriate

-1+ years of work experience in a clinical setting (hospital/skilled nursing facility/school system) as a Speech Language Pathologist
+8+ months of recent work experience in a clinical setting (hospital/skilled nursing facility/school system) as a Speech Language Pathologist

 Active/Unencumbered State Speech Language Pathologist (SLP) License